N3xed/zmk-config/README.md

   --jq <jq>: Use a custom jq binary, defaults to `jq` in PATH.
 ```

-The build configuration can be passed verbatim, whereby the `--name` argument is not
+The build configuration can be passed verbatim with the `--board` and `--shield`
-neede, or it be configured in [`build.json`](./build.json) (or another JSON file supplied
+arguments, or it can be configured in [`build.json`](./build.json) (or another JSON file
-with the `--cfg` argument).
+supplied with the `--cfg` argument).
+A specific configuration in the supplied config can
-A specific configuration can be built by supplying the `--name` and `--side` arguments.
+be built by supplying the `--name` and `--side` arguments.